Statistics of Deep Generated Images: Summary and Conclusion

 \section{Summary and Conclusion}

 We explore statistics of images generated by state-of-the-art deep generative models (VAE, DCGAN and WGAN) and cartoon images with respect to the natural image statistics.
 Our analyses on training natural images corroborates existing findings of scale invariance, non-Gaussianity, and Weibull contrast distribution on natural image statistics.
 We also find non-Gaussianity and Weibull contrast distribution for generated images with VAE, DCGAN and WGAN.
 These statistics, however, are still significantly different.
 Unlike natural images, neither of the generated images has scale invariant mean power spectrum magnitude, which indicates extra structures in the generated images.
-We show that these extra structures are caused by the deconvolution operations.
-Replacing deconvolution layers in the deep generative models by sub-pixel convolution helps them generate images with mean power spectrum closer to the mean power spectrum of natural images.

 Inspecting how well the statistics of the generated images match natural scenes, can a) reveal the degree to which deep learning models capture the essence of the natural scenes, b) provide a new dimension to evaluate models, and c) suggest possible directions to improve image generation models.
 Correspondingly, two possible future works include: \begin{enumerate} \item Building a new metric for evaluating deep image generative models based on image statistics, and \item Designing deep image generative models that better capture statistics of the natural scenes (e.g., through designing new loss functions). \end{enumerate}